wustl-data/rooster-cogburn/docs/assignments/hw1.md

 2. Now, examine the SQL query and test for `avg_age_per_state` that calculates the mean age of people for each state.
 Refactor the query to use Pandas instead.🟢

-3. Write a test for a function `large_states_adult_age` which will use the data in `data/state_populations.csv` to calculate the mean age of adults you generate in states with over 5 million people.
-Write the test such that this function takes the hypothetical output from `filter_after_cutoff_age` and `avg_age_per_state` as input parameters.🔴
+3. Write a test for a function `large_states_adult_age` which will use the data in `data/state_populations.csv` to calculate the mean age of adults you generate in states with over 5 million people. 🔴

 4. First, implement this function in Pandas, performing the filter _after_ the join.🟢